Open Access in English and American Studies

 Open Science in English and American Studies

-Major open science initiatives such as CLARIAH-DE (a merger of the projects CLARIN-D and DARIAH-DE) are not usually discipline-specific, but rather are addressed to the humanities as a whole.
-Here, the term open science refers primarily to providing access to digital materials (historical sources, literary texts, language corpora) and to preparing (mostly text-based) research data by means of digital tools and making them available in the long term (e.g. in the DARIAH-DE Repository).
+Major open science initiatives, for example the German association Geistes- und kulturwissenschaftliche Forschungsinfrastrukturen e.V, are not usually discipline-specific, but rather are addressed to the humanities as a whole.
+Here, the term open science refers primarily to providing access to digital materials (historical sources, literary texts, language corpora) and preparing (mostly text-based) research data using digital tools and making them available in the long term (e.g., in the DARIAH-DE Repository).

-Especially in research areas in which the research object includes not only texts but also audiovisual sources, pioneer projects were conducted at an early stage on the Internet to benefit from the opportunities afforded by hypermedia, and to enable free access and – above all, also interdisciplinary – reusability.
+Especially in research areas in which the object of research includes not only texts but also audiovisual sources, pioneer projects were conducted at an early stage on the Internet to benefit from the opportunities afforded by hypermedia and to enable free access and – especially also interdisciplinary – reusability.
 For example, the Rossetti Archive and the Victorian Web date back to the 1990s.
-Recent major edition projects include, for example, the Walt Whitman Archive and the James Joyce Digital Archive
+Recent major edition projects include, for example, the Walt Whitman Archive and the James Joyce Digital Archive.

-In Germany, scholars in the area of digital humanities, and projects at scholarly libraries, in particular, are forging new paths.
-So far, the anchoring of open science in the main professional associations has only partially been implemented, for example by the Digital American Studies Initiative (DASI), a working group within the German Association for American Studies that organises among other things thematic discussion forums at the annual conferences.
+In Germany, scholars in the field of digital humanities, and projects at scholarly libraries in particular, are forging new paths.
+So far, the anchoring of open science in the main professional associations has only partially been implemented, for example by the Digital American Studies Initiative (DASI), a working group within the German Association for American Studies that organises, among other things, thematic discussion forums at the annual conferences.

-Potential for a central strategy for dealing with language- and text-based research data currently also lies in the humanities consortia (e.g. Text+) within the National Research Data Infrastructure (NFDI), which is currently under construction.
+Potential for a central strategy for dealing with language- and text-based research data currently also lies in the humanities consortia (e.g., Text+) within the National Research Data Infrastructure (NFDI).

 Further Reading